kyewei/dr-racket-script/README.md

 I wrote this to augment my understanding of the language, which was taught in my university's CS135 course, and also to see how far I could take an ambitious project like this.

-In its current state, it supports common atomic types (Number, String, Character, Boolean) with the exception of Symbols and as a result, literal notation.
+In its current state, it supports common atomic types (Number, String, Character, Boolean, Symbols), although literal notation doesn't support pairs for now (just use `(cons 1 2)` for now...).
 Numbers for now are also directly stored as JavaScript's floating point numbers, and not Racket's unlimited length numbers.
 It also supports named and anonymous functions (including lambda expressions along with its associated closure), Lists (singly-linked lists) and higher-order functions on Lists (map, foldr, foldl, filter, etc), creating user-defined structures, the Vector type (equivalent to array), basic module support (importing uploaded files through require and provide), and explicit continuations through call/cc.

 You may find that there are many functions specific to lists.
 This is because I implemented many list functions and higher order list processing functions since I found Racket's list processing functionality very different from those in other traditional imperative programming languages.